Elon Musk pay package at Tesla challenged in court

 AP Business Writer

 WILMINGTON, Del.
-(AP) — Testimony began Monday in a Delaware courtroom where Tesla shareholders are challenging a compensation plan for CEO Elon Musk potentially worth more than $55 billion.
+(AP) — Testimony began Monday in a Delaware courtroom where a Tesla shareholder is challenging a compensation plan for CEO Elon Musk potentially worth more than $55 billion.

-Under the plan, Musk stands to reap billions if the electric car and solar panel maker hits certain market capitalization and operational milestones.
-For each of 12 milestones, Musk, who already owned about 22% of Tesla when the plan was approved, would get stock equal to 1% of outstanding shares at the time of the grant.
-Musk’s interest in the company would grow to about 28% if the company’s market capitalization grew by $600 billion.
+Under the plan, Musk stood to reap billions if the electric car and solar panel maker hit certain market capitalization and operational milestones.
+For each of incidence of simultaneously meeting a market cap milestone and an operational milestone, Musk, who already owned about 22% of Tesla when the plan was approved, would get stock equal to 1% of outstanding shares at the time of the grant.
+His interest in the company would grow to about 28% if the company’s market capitalization grew by $600 billion.

-Each milestone in the plan includes growing Tesla’s market capitalization by $50 billion and meeting aggressive revenue and pretax profit growth targets.
-Musk would receive the full benefit of the pay plan, $55.8 billion, only if Tesla hit a market capitalization of $650 billion and unprecedented revenues and earnings within a decade.
+Each milestone in the plan includes expanding Tesla’s market capitalization by $50 billion and meeting an aggressive revenue or pretax profit growth target.
+Musk stood to receive the full benefit of the pay plan, $55.8 billion, only if Tesla hit a market capitalization of $650 billion and unprecedented revenues and earnings within a decade.

-To date, Tesla has achieved all 12 of the market capitalization milestones and 11 operational milestones, resulting in the vesting of 11 of the grant’s 12 tranches and providing Musk over $52.4B in stock option gains, according to the lawsuit.
-Since the grant was awarded, Tesla’s market capitalization has increased from $53 billion to more than $690 billion, having briefly hit $1 trillion early this year.
+To date, Tesla has achieved all 12 of the market capitalization milestones and 11 of the operational milestones, resulting in the vesting of 11 of the grant’s 12 installments and providing Musk over $52.4B in stock option gains, according to the lawsuit.
+Since the grant was awarded, Tesla’s market capitalization has increased from $59 billion to more than $690 billion, having briefly hit $1 trillion early this year.

 Shares of Tesla Inc. have been battered this year, like all automakers, due to a mix of backed-up supply chains and soaring inflation.
-Tesla shares have fallen 46% this year.
-Shares of Ford and GM have fallen around 31%.
+Tesla shares have fallen 46% this year, while shares of Ford and GM have fallen around 31%.

-But the Austin, Texas, company earned $5.5 billion in 2021, blowing away the previous year’s profit of $721 million, and it produced a record 936,000 vehicles, nearly double what the company rolled off the assembly line in 2020.
+However, the Austin, Texas, company earned $5.5 billion in 2021, blowing away the previous year’s profit of $721 million.
+It also produced a record 936,000 vehicles, nearly double what the company rolled off the assembly line in 2020.

 “He has both a bold vision, but he has been as hard working a CEO as there can be,” Ehrenpreis said.

-Under questioning from defense attorney Evan Chesler, Ehrenpreis described the nearly yearlong process under which he and other directors discussed and developed the compensation plan with the help of legal advisers and independent consultants, and input from major institutional investors.
+Under questioning from defense attorney Evan Chesler, Ehrenpreis described the nearly yearlong process under which he and other directors discussed and developed the compensation plan with the help of legal advisers and independent consultants, as well as input from major institutional investors.

 Ehrenpreis described the milestones in the plans as “extraordinarily ambitious and difficult.”